tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 083.md

 	- This appears to be an old reservoir.
 Down in the water it's filled with dozens of water logged corpses.
 	- Among the corpses we see a variety of folk, hooded lanterns, amethyst academy, queen's men, etc..
 - We move into an area of the sewers, and encounter a group of "dregish" merfolk, accompanied by waterlogged women with sea weed for hair.
+- After originally telling us that there is no path through the sewers.
+They suddenly shift gears and offer to take us to a passage out.
+After a 30 or 40 minute walk, we reach the "exit" but there is no visible exit.
+One of the merladies pulls out a crab and smashes it against the wall, then smears it over the wall and a glamour on the wall disappears which reveals a staircase up into the city.
 -